 She retired from clinical practice in January 2006.

 Since 1990 Dr Macdonald has undertaken work as an Expert Witness both for those representing members of the medical profession and those advising the Claimant.
 Her name is included in the Expert Witness Register.

 She has written chapters on Medical Negligence in Oncology for Claerhout's legal text book "Legally Important Clinical Mistakes" in order to explain the fundamentals of malignant disease to the legal profession, and for the Oxford Desk Reference in Oncology.

-Dr Macdonald has a particular interest in doctor/patient communication and has recently written a book on this subject entitled "Difficult Conversations in Medicine" published in September 2004 by Oxford University Press.
+Dr Macdonald has a particular interest in doctor/patient communication and has written a book on this subject entitled "Difficult Conversations in Medicine" published in September 2004 by Oxford University Press.
 She currently teaches medical undergraduates at KCL London.